Capture of Mahdia (1550): End of the siege

 After the failed attack by the defenders, the Christian commanders ordered four galleys to patrol the area during the night to prevent further attacks.
 Several others were also sent to Sicily carrying the wounded and ill soldiers and requests for replacements and ammunition, which were provided from Milan, Florence, Lucca, and Genoa.
 Pending receipt of them, the siege engineers remained looking for the weakest points of Mahdia's defenses.
 It was García Álvarez de Toledo, 4th Marquis of Villafranca, who had the idea of bombing the walls from the sea, forming a gun battery on two galleys previously deforested and united to each other with hangers and planks.
 Nine pieces of artillery were settled on the platform, which was protected by shields and parapet, prior to anchoring the galleys off the walls.

 On 8 September 1550, the guns of García Álvarez de Toledo's galleys, along with the land batteries and of the other naval artillery, opened fire on the city.
 The bombardment, which did not end until two days later, opened large gaps in Mahdia's defenses.
 Then, at the orders of their officers, the Spanish soldiers stormed the fortifications in three different points.
 One attack was repulsed, but the other two overwhelmed the defenders and surprised the remaining Ottoman troops from their rear.
 The last defenders resisted inside the towers for a while, but they were finally defeated.
-Governor Hesar was captured, and about 7,000 Mahdia's soldiers and civilians were killed or captured.
+Governor Hesar was captured, and about 7,000 of Mahdia's soldiers and civilians were killed or captured.